 VARNEY VINTAGE HO PRR 4-6-2 PACIFIC w/HEAVY BRASS TENDER, PAINTED

 I load the photos, and crop each one to fit.
 Then I draft the text for the listing, describing in detail everything right and wrong with the item, drawing from all my prior research and testing.
-As all my items are sold “as-is” I must make sure that everything I list is described accurately.
-Having heard too many stories about buyers switching out good models for their busted ones and sending them back, I decided not to accept returns.
 A few more clicks and poof, the Pennsy Pacific is up and running (well, it’s true in this case).

 From research to testing, photographing to listing, the entire process takes between 1 to 3 hours, depending upon the complexity of the item and my ignorance about it.
 And that’s before anyone wins the auction.
 (There’s probably an algorithm for this.)